harshvardhan02/harshvardhan02.github.io/README.md

 React JS Frontend Developer
 ---------------------------

-Enthusiastic software engineer with 5+ years of experience participating in the complete product development lifecycle of successfully launched applications.
+Enthusiastic software engineer with 5+ years of experience participating in successfully launched applications' complete product development lifecycle.
 Proven ability to leverage full-stack knowledge and experience to build interactive and user-centered website designs to scale.
-Extensive expertise in the large system architecture development and administration, as well as network design and integration.
+Extensive expertise in large system architecture development and administration, network design, and integration.

 * 🌍  I'm based in Indore, India
 * ✉️  You can contact me at [harshvardhan.singh1991@gmail.com](mailto:harshvardhan.singh1991@gmail.com)